Prompt-aligned Gradient for Prompt Tuning: Related Work

-\textbf{Knowledge Transfer.} Forgetting mitigation by knowledge distillation or memory replay is widely deployed in incremental learning~\cite{liu2020mnemonics,rebuffi2017icarl,qin22continual,riemer2018learning,Hu_20121_CVPR}.
-However, prompt-based fine-tuning is fundamentally different from incremental learning: the former assumes that VLMs have already captured all the knowledge needed in downstream tasks and the goal is to compose a domain-specific query, whereas the latter assumes that the knowledge is yet to be sufficient.
-In addition, incremental learning requires old data from memory storage while our prompt-based learning method has no access to the pre-trained data.
+\textbf{Knowledge Transfer.} Forgetting mitigation is widely used in incremental learning~\cite{liu2020mnemonics,rebuffi2017icarl,qin22continual,riemer2018learning,Hu_20121_CVPR} through knowledge distillation or memory replay.
+However, prompt-based learning differs fundamentally from incremental learning in that it does not have access to pre-trained data, which is required for incremental learning to store old data from memory storage.
+For example, OGD~\cite{OGD} projects gradients from new classes to the orthogonal direction of previous task gradients, but the requirement to store old task gradients is not possible for prompt tuning since we lack access to the pre-training process.
+Moreover, OGD modifies gradients of downstream tasks in non-conflicting scenarios, potentially leading to sub-optimal performance.
 Another related field that leverages gradient matching to transfer knowledge is domain generalization~\cite{shi2022gradient,rame2021ishr} and multi-task learning~\cite{sener2018multi,yu2020gradient}.
-However, their methods are not directly applicable in prompt tuning whose transfer direction is only from general to downstream.
+However, these methods are not directly applicable in prompt tuning whose transfer direction is only from general to downstream.
 In Appendix, we will show how their methods fail in several ablative studies.